Nuclear Power in Iran

 November 2013 Geneva Agreement

-An agreement to curb Iran’s evident progress towards nuclear weapons capability was struck on 24 November 2013 between Iran and the foreign ministers of China, France, Germany, Russia UK, and USA (P5+1) and a senior EU representative.
+An agreement to curb Iran’s evident progress towards nuclear weapons capability was struck on 24 November 2013 between Iran and the foreign ministers of China, France, Germany, Russia, UK, and USA (P5+1 - the five permanent members of the UN Security Council plus Germany) and a senior EU representative.
 It links closely to the IAEA Joint Statement on a Framework for Cooperation signed two weeks earlier.

 The initial steps of the Joint Plan of Action cover a term of six months, renewable by mutual consent.
-For that period, Iran undertakes not to enrich uranium to over 5% U-235, nor to make "any further advances" of activities at its Natanz and Fordow enrichment plants or the Arak heavy water reactor.
-It will not install any further centrifuges beyond the 18,500 now, nor operate the 1000 or so advanced centrifuges among these.
-It also undertakes to dilute half of its "working stock" of 20%-enriched uranium to no more than 5%, with the remainder retained for fabrication of fuel for the Tehran Research Reactor (TRR).
-Enhanced monitoring activities will include wider access for IAEA inspectors and provision of information to the IAEA.
-In return, the countries have undertaken to lift various US and EU sanctions on sectors including petrochemical exports, gold and precious metals and promised that no new nuclear-related sanctions will be imposed by either the UN Security Council or the EU over the six-month period covered by the first step.
+For that period, Iran undertook not to enrich uranium to over 5% U-235, nor to make "any further advances" of activities at its Natanz and Fordow enrichment plants or the Arak heavy water reactor.
+It would not install any further centrifuges beyond the 18,500 then, nor operate the 1000 or so advanced centrifuges among these.
+It also undertook to dilute half of its "working stock" of 20%-enriched uranium to no more than 5%, with the remainder retained as oxide for fabrication of fuel for the Tehran Research Reactor (TRR).
+Enhanced monitoring activities would include wider access for IAEA inspectors and provision of information to the IAEA.
+In return, the countries underook to lift various US and EU sanctions on sectors including petrochemical exports, gold and precious metals and promised that no new nuclear-related sanctions would be imposed by either the UN Security Council or the EU over the six-month period covered by the first step, which commenced on 20 January 2014.

 According to the action plan, the parties aim to conclude negotiating and begin implementing a long-term "comprehensive solution" within a year of the adoption of the Geneva agreement.
 The comprehensive solution would involve a mutually defined enrichment program with "practical limits and transparency measures" to ensure that Iran's nuclear program remains peaceful.
 "Iran reaffirms that under no circumstances will Iran ever seek or develop any nuclear weapons," the action plan states.
 The ultimate objective is the lifting of all nuclear-related sanctions against Iran, and the country's nuclear program being treated in the same way as that in any other non-nuclear weapon state that is party to the nuclear non-proliferation treaty (NPT).